Header image

 Additionally, Adobe XD offers expansive prototyping capabilities, enabling designers to publish and share interactive designs.
 With multiple animation options for the smallest components and voice prototyping, you can quickly realize a lively design.

-You’ll have a prototype you can speak to, one that speaks back and makes every action feel like an event of its own but still in a family.
-This applies to Google Material Design, Apple Design, Amazon Alexa, and many others, thanks to Adobe XD’s assortment of UI kits.
+You’ll have a prototype you can speak to, one that speaks back and makes every action feel like an event of its own but still part of a family.
+Thanks to Adobe XD’s assortment of UI kits, this applies to Google Material Design, Apple Design, Amazon Alexa, and many others.

 Adobe XD